tomasstolker/species/docs/configuration.rst

          >>> import os
          >>> os.getcwd()

-The workflow with *species* can now be initiated with the :class:`~species.core.setup.SpeciesInit` class:
+The workflow with *species* can now be initiated with the :class:`~species.core.species_init.SpeciesInit` class:

 .. code-block:: python